-Ref Page Policy / Paragraph Main Modification Reason the junction with Gram's Road; along with an extension to the 30mph speed limit zone, and extension to the footway to create a continuous connection along Gram's Road; highway improvements i A Heritage Assessment Statement carried out in accordance with Policy HE1 is required to identify any necessary measures to avoid or minimise harm to the nearby heritage assets; and MM57 137 Policy SAP16 - Deal Small Housing Sites - GTM003 - Land to the east of Northbourne Road, Great Mongeham Add to Site-specific issues and Requirements for GTM003: Consideration must be given to providing connections to the PRoW network.
-Heritage Assessment Statement is required to avoid or minimise harm to heritage assets including Great Mongeham, Mongeham Road Conservation Area For effectiveness MM58 137 Policy SAP16 - Deal Small Housing Sites - TC4S008 - Bridleway Riding School, Station Road, Deal Amend Site specific Issues and Requirements for TC4S008: A pedestrian footway is required along the full length of northern boundary of the site, to connect to the existing and proposed footways, provide an off-carriageway pedestrian route to Walmer station and link to adjoining new developments to the north.
-For effectiveness and to reflect planned upgrades in the vicinity of the site MM59 137 Policy SAP16 - Deal Small Housing Sites - TC4S032 - Amend Site specific Issues and Requirements for TC4S032: Flood Risk Assessment required, due to Flood Zone 3.
+MM No. Page Policy / Paragraph Main Modification i A Heritage Assessment Statement carried out in accordance with Policy HE1 is required to identify any necessary measures to avoid or minimise harm to the nearby heritage assets; and MM57 137 Policy SAP16 - Deal Small Housing Sites - GTM003 - Land to the east of Northbourne Road, Great Mongeham Add to Site-specific issues and Requirements for GTM003: Consideration must be given to providing connections to the PRoW network.
+Heritage Assessment Statement is required to avoid or minimise harm to heritage assets including Great Mongeham, Mongeham Road Conservation Area MM58 137 Policy SAP16 - Deal Small Housing Sites - TC4S008 - Bridleway Riding School, Station Road, Deal Amend Site specific Issues and Requirements for TC4S008: A pedestrian footway is required along the full length of northern boundary of the site, to connect to the existing and proposed footways, provide an off-carriageway pedestrian route to Walmer station and link to adjoining new developments to the north.
+MM59 137 Policy SAP16 - Deal Small Housing Sites - TC4S032 - Ethelbert Road garages, Deal Amend Site specific Issues and Requirements for TC4S032: Flood Risk Assessment required, due to Flood Zone 3.
+As part of this the Sequential Approach should be applied to the layout and design of the-site.
+This is likely to require habitable accommodation to be raised above design flood level.
+MM60 138 SAP16 - Deal Small Housing Sites - TC4S047 - 104 Northwall Road, Deal Amend Site specific Issues and Requirements for TC4S047: Flood Risk Assessment required, due to Flood Zone 3.
 As part of this the Sequential Approach should be applied to the layout and design of the site.
 This is likely to require habitable accommodation to be raised above design flood level.
-For effectiveness, to ensure that the policy is justified and for consistency with national planning policy